ISO 27001 System for Information Security and ISMS

 To meet the requirements in ISO 27001, your organization needs to:

-Document information assets in the asset registry, assess ICT risks in the risk matrix according to ISO 27005's methodology (likelihood × consequence), and link Annex A controls to risks.
-Show how you work risk-based.
+Register information assets in the asset register and assess ICT risks in the risk matrix using likelihood × consequence methodology.
+Link Annex A controls to each risk to show a documented, risk-based approach.

-ISO 27001 Annex A requires supplier controls.
-Gather suppliers in the registry, document contracts and certificates, send security assessments, and follow up.
-Show that you meet supplier security requirements.
+ISO 27001 Annex A requires documented supplier controls.
+Gather suppliers in the registry, link contracts and certificates, send security assessments and track follow-up — structured evidence of how you manage third-party security.

 See ChainSec in action